GregTroar/FlexDXCluster/README.md

 - DX Cluster client which can connect to one of your prefered cluster
 - Can send notification to Gotify for new entity, new band or new mode (can be disabled)
 - Fill the callsign field in Log4OM when a spot is clicked on the Flex panadapter
+- Sends the spot to the Flex Panadapter

 If you do not use Log4OM but still use a program with SQLite database or MySQL it should work if the db name is "log".